jasonli0616/tej3m1-ard100/README.md

-# tej3m1-ard100
+# tej3m1-arduino

-My code for Arduino circuits in https://wcrsyyc.github.io/ardx/index.html
+My code for Arduino circuits in https://wcrsyyc.github.io/ardx/index.html, and other projects in the course.